Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

-Figure~\ref{fig:linearGain} shows the gain of the {\sc HorizonAntenna}, {\it i.e.}, the ratio between the power transmitted to the antenna feedpoint by a signal coming from one specific direction ($\theta, \phi$) and the same quantity averaged over all directions.
-The antenna gain thus measures the sensitivity of the antenna in a specific direction with respect to its average sensitivity.
-Figure~\ref{fig:linearGain} shows it for an incident azimuth angle of $45^{\circ}$ to facilitate comparison between the horizontal X and Y arms.
-These two arms exhibit similar behavior, with an enhanced sensitivity below 100\,MHz, where most of the radio signal from EAS is expected, for zenith angles of 60--$75^{\circ}$.
-At a zenith angle of $85^{\circ}$---closer to the ground---the gain remains close to unity for a large part of the 50--200\,MHz bandwidth, despite stronger ground attenuation.
-The slight difference between the X and Y arms is due to the influence of the solar panel placed at the foot of the antenna.
-Here again, like in Figs.~\ref{fig:effecLength} and \ref{fig:groupDelay}, the Z arm exhibits a different behavior, with a gain increasing with zenith angle, as expected, but also with frequency, a feature we understand as a consequence of ground reflections.
+Figure~\ref{fig:ant_prop}, bottom, shows the gain of the Horizon Antenna.
+The gain of an antenna measures the sensitivity of the antenna in a specific direction with respect to its average sensitivity.
+It is the ratio between the power transmitted to the antenna feedpoint by a signal coming from one specific direction and the same quantity averaged over all directions.
+Figure~\ref{fig:ant_prop}, bottom, shows it for an incident azimuth angle of $45^{\circ}$ to facilitate comparison between the horizontal North-South and East-West polarizations.
+These exhibit similar behavior, with an enhanced sensitivity below 100\,MHz, where most of the radio-frequency signal from extensive air showers is expected, for zenith angles of 60--$75^{\circ}$.
+At a zenith angle of $85^{\circ}$, the gain remains close to unity for a large part of the 50--200\,MHz bandwidth, despite stronger ground attenuation.
+The slight difference between the North-South and East-West polarizations is due to the influence of the solar panel placed at the foot of the antenna.
+Similarly as for the VEL and the group delay, also depicted in Fig. \ref{fig:ant_prop}, the Vertical polarization exhibits a different behavior.
+The gain increases with the zenith angle, as expected, but also with frequency, a feature we understand as a consequence of ground reflections.

 \textbf{\textit{LNA.---}}Figure~\ref{fig:lna_pcb} shows the two designs of the LNA boards deployed in GP300 and G@A. For GP300, the LNA board was designed to provide a stable gain of about 20~dB in the range of 50--200~MHz.
-As shown in Fig.~\ref{fig:lna_pcb}, left, in the GP300 board the X and Y paths are connected to the dipoles and the Z path, to the monopole.
-When powered with 5~V from the FEB (more on it later), the LNA board draws 47~mA for each channel, leading to a power consumption of about 235~mW for the full board.
+As shown in Fig.~\ref{fig:lna_pcb}, left, in the GP300 board the X and Y inputs are connected to the dipoles and the Z input, to the monopole.
+When powered with 5~V from the FEB, the LNA board draws 47~mA for each channel, which leads to a power consumption of about 235~mW for the whole board.
 An electrostatic discharge protection structure guards the LNA from damage due to static electricity.
 The balun converts differential signals into single-ended signals and performs impedance transformation.
 The matching network, located at the front-end of the LNA, converts the impedance to 50~$\Omega$, minimizing impedance matching issues at the LNA input port.